PaloAltoNetworks/terraform-templates/aws_two_tier_no_bootstrap_with_ansible/README.md

       for the deployment.
     - Please make sure have Ansible installed on your system.

+## Default username and password

+### Please note that the vars-sample.yml file has the username and password that will be used.
+Its highly recommended to changes these values to suit your needs and compliance requirements.

 ### 1. Terraform and Ansible Integration and Directory Layout Recommendation:

   The following directory layout is recommended: